williamboman/eureka/content/comm.md

 tags=["comm"]
 +++

-`comm` is a command line tool that allow you to compare two sorted files, line by line.
+`comm` is a command line tool that allows you to compare two sorted files, line by line.

 <!-- more -->

 By default, its output will be structured as a table with three columns:

 -   First column: contains lines that are unique to the first file
 -   Second column: contains lines that are unique to the second file
 -   Third column: contains lines that appear in both files

 Example: